manasiumn37/CNNergy/README.md

 10. n2 = #of ifmap to be processed together
 11. n_flag = Binary flag to indicate whether this is the first simulation or second simulation
-12. C_prcnt = %Percent control energy from components other than the clock network
+12. C_prcnt = Percent control energy from components other than the clock network
 13. Clock_Energy = Energy consumption (in joule) by the clock network

 14. bit_flag = Binary flag to indicate whether it is an 8-bit or 16-bit implementation